What are the Benefits of Sustainable Development?

 Gandhian economist J.C.
 Kumarappa was the first person to coherently present the idea of sustainable development in his book Economy of Permanence.
 He wrote this book while serving a jail sentence for participating in the Indian independence movement, the Satyagraha, in 1942.
 The idea gained global popularity at the Stockholm Conference in 1972.

-Meaning of Sustainable Development
+Sustainable Development Meaning

-Sustainable practices are conscious decisions by people.
-Planting trees, reducing electricity consumption, making sustainable purchasing decisions such as buying environmentally-friendly products, avoiding water waste, reducing plastic use, and conserving biodiversity, among other things, will all minimise environmental impact and carbon footprint.
+They are actions we take to protect the environment and help future generations.
+They include simple, everyday choices that make a positive difference for our planet and its people.
+Planting trees, reducing electricity consumption, making sustainable purchasing decisions, such as buying environmentally friendly products, avoiding water waste, reducing plastic use, and conserving biodiversity, among other actions, all minimise environmental impact and carbon footprint.
+These are all examples of sustainable practices.

 Three Pillars of Sustainable Development